Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 There are many ways to make use of these variables.
 I will give an example.
 There may be better solutions (like using javacript classes etc).

+In the example folder you will find the files you need.
+There is also a limesurvey demo survey which works with this example.
+You have to fill out question 7 (about watergymnastics) to see a barchart.
+In the css and js files the path where to drop them are in the first line.

 ##### Example: reusing scripts